ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 Previously, Bee nodes could only advertise a single underlay address.
 With this change:

-* Nodes can expose multiple transport addresses (for example TCP and WSS) CHECK FOR ACCURACY PLEASE:
+* Nodes can expose multiple transport addresses (for example TCP and WSS)
-(* This is required for browser/WASM nodes and multi-interface setups)
 * It lays the groundwork for more flexible transport selection in the future

 This is a foundational networking improvement and *is opt-in only*, no steps need be taken by operators if they do not wish to use the feature

-## Stronger Durability and Reliability (Internal Improvements)
+## Stronger Durability and Reliability

-Bee 2.7 contains several important internal improvements that strengthen Swarm’s reliability and data availability guarantees:
+Bee 2.7 includes an important internal fix that improves Swarm’s real-world data durability and retrievability:

-* **SOC replication** adds redundancy for single-owner chunks (including feeds), improving availability in case of network disruptions
-* **Erasure coding improvements** fix cases where successfully recovered chunks could later become inaccessible after eviction
+* **Erasure coding improvements** fixes cases where successfully recovered chunks could later become inaccessible after eviction

-These changes improve the real-world durability and retrievability of data in the network.
+This change improves the real-world durability and retrievability of data in the network.

 ## Feed Compatibility: Legacy Payload Support